Gross lattices of supersingular elliptic curves: Introduction

-We begin in Section \ref{sec:mainsection} by extracting information about a supersingular elliptic curve from the successive minima of its Gross lattice, and more specifically, the value of the third successive minimum $D_3$.
+We begin in Section \ref{sec:mainsection} by extracting information about the field of moduli of a supersingular elliptic curve from the successive minima of its Gross lattice, and more specifically, the value of the third successive minimum $D_3$.
 Our first main result can be obtained by combining Theorems \ref{thm:D3notoverFp} and \ref{thm:D3overFppart1}, as well as Proposition \ref{prop:0}:

 \begin{theorem} Let $E$ be a supersingular elliptic curve defined over $\overline{\mathbb{F}}_p$, $\curlyO^T$ be its Gross lattice, and $D_3$ be the third successive minimum of $\curlyO^T$.
 If $p \geq 7$, then $j(E)$, the $j$-invariant of $E$, belongs to $\mathbb{F}_p\setminus\{0\}$ if and only if